This Approach to Church?

 time with each other.

-home church.
+home church as it is discussed on this website.
 We believe this is what churches were like in the New Testament.

 And we believe this is how church should be today.
-We’re a small church, but we’ve
+Although home churches are often small, we've

 tried to use these ideals as our foundation so that as we grow we can continue